What Is Kugelis?

-- Using a clean kitchen or tea towels squeeze to remove as much water as possible.
+- Using a clean kitchen or tea towel, squeeze to remove as much water as possible.
 Rinse the potatoes in cold water one more time, and squeeze again in a tea towel.

 - Preheat oven to 375° F. Grease a 10" round or rectangle oven-safe baking dish or skillet.

-- In a small bowl beat 2 large eggs whites until they are stiff.
+- In a small bowl, beat 2 large egg whites until they are stiff.

 - Using a rubber spatula, gently fold the egg whites into the potato mixture.